tolauwae/cv/resume.typ

     #experience("Ghent University",  "Teaching Assistant", 2021, "present",
         [
-        Assisting the lecturer, supervising the tutorials, and responsible for the projects, for the following courses:
+        Assisting the lecturer, supervising the tutorials, and responsible for the projects, for the courses: #text(style: "italic", "Fundamenten van programmeertalen"), and #text(style:"italic", "Logisch programmeren").

-        - Fundamenten van programmeertalen
-        - Logisch programmeren
     ])

     //#experience("Creative Therapy (startup)", "Embedded Software Developer (Internship)", "July", "August 2020", "Researching WebUSB technology and developing a USB gadget driver in Linux for WebUSB communication between the online platform and the hardware.")